MikeOfZen/Tactical-CAiR/README.md

 #define M_DEACTIVATION_THRESHOLD 800 //The analog reading value that clears an immersed state (i.e. sensor not immersed)

 //Apnea alarm settings
-#define APNEA_THRESHOLD 100 // The water sensor analog value for the the apnea alarm
+#define APNEA_THRESHOLD 100 // The water sensor analog value for the apnea alarm
 #define APNEA_ALARM_INTERVAL 5000 //(ms) The alarm will trigger if the water sensor has not crossed the threshold
 #define APNEA_PIN A0 // The apnea probe pin